gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 - **Establish Regional Database Replicas**

   You may want to load balance your application workload across duplicate clusters in multiple AWS regions.
-You can use the new `copyCluster.sh` script to establish your regional replicas, and to periodically resynchronize them with your master database during scheduled maintenance windows.
+You can use the new `clone_local_to_cluster.sh` script to establish your regional replicas, and to periodically resynchronize them with your master database during scheduled maintenance windows.

 - **Migrate from your on-premise datacenter to the cloud**